cgyarrison/text_analysis/README.md

 # Various text analysis projects

-Currently I'm reading "our Mutual Friend" by Charles Dickens.
+Currently I'm reading *Our Mutual Friend* by Charles Dickens.
 It's like nothing I've ever read.
 I was wondering, "What would a computer think of this book?"

 Here I'll share what I find!
-I am indebted to Julia Silge and David Robinson's "Text Mining with R" for getting me started.
+I am indebted to [Julia Silge](https://twitter.com/juliasilge) and [David Robinson](https://twitter.com/drob)'s [*Text Mining with R*](https://www.tidytextmining.com/) for getting me started.

 ## The obligatory wordcloud